BurlingtonCodeAcademy/webdev-prework/03_strings.md

 *Quote by Oscar Wilde*

 You can even combine two **Strings** that have quotes within them, no matter the quote style.
-For example, see the example below.
+For example, see below.

 ```js
 'The joke goes "Time flies like an arrow,"' + " 'fruit flies like a banana.'"